+its many paths allow the exploration of the flora, fauna and history of the area.
+All three are listed by The Woodland Trust as woods of note worth visiting.
 The community regards it as vital that these woods are registered as recognised community assets to ensure that adequate notice and the right of representation are given, should any activity or change be proposed that will alter the nature of these amenity values to Ledbury and surrounding communities.

-Community & Leisure - The Background

-Number of playing pitches in Ledbury

-Number which are secured for use by the community (59%)

-All pitches within

-Ledbury have been rated

-'good' except for the

-junior football pitches at

-Ledbury Primary School

-which have been rated

-'average'.
+The Town Council will explore opportunities to achieve this.
+Community & Leisure - The Background Number of playing pitches in Ledbury Number which are secured for use by the All pitches within Ledbury have been rated 'good' except for the junior football pitches at Ledbury Primary School which have been rated 'average'.